 |10.
 Example||Customer Service Facility||Sales division|

-Cost centers vs profit centers, both are important for the business.
+Cost centers vs. profit centers both are important for the business.
 If any organization thinks that the cost centers are not required to generate profits, they should think twice.
-Because without the support of cost centers, it would be impossible to run a business for a long period of time.
+Because without the support of cost centers, it would be impossible to run a business for a long period.

-Rather it can be said that without profit centers, cost centers still would be able to generate profit (though not so much); but without the backing of cost centers, profit centers won’t exist at all.
+Rather, it can be said that without profit centers, cost centers would still be able to generate profit (though not so much); without the backing of cost centers, profit centers won’t exist.